 3. Tape the piece of paper, printed side down, to the side of the mug, in the position where you’d like the writing to be.
 Once in place, firmly colour over the reverse side of the paper template with the pencil.
 This will “transfer” the writing to the mug.

 4. When you remove the paper you should see a light transfer of the lettering.
 Use a fine point permanent marker, such as a Sharpie marker, and carefully recreate the lettering, using the “transfer” as a guide.
 Be careful not to smear the tracing or marker lettering as you go.

 5. Leave the lettering to dry for a couple hours before painting a light coat of Mod Podge dishwasher safe waterproof sealer.
 While the sealer will look milky when applied, it will be transparent once dried.
 We only applied it over the painted dots and lettering with about tiny bit of sealer extending past the edge of each painted dot or the lettered area (rather than applying it to the entire mug).
 It’s best to run the brush over the painted area only once as the paint may start to come off if you try running over it with the brush more than once.

 Let the mug and sealer fully dry and follow the instructions on the sealer container for full curing time (can be up to 28 days before putting it in the dishwasher).

 And there you have it!
 Your very own, personalized, motivation mug.
-You can use this same technique for any saying you'd like.
-Just pick you favourite font, type it out and make sure to reverse it before printing!
+You can use this same technique for any saying you’d like.
+Just pick you favorite font, type it out and make sure to reverse it before printing!